gopher-snakes-2013/DBC-Overflow/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 we need to do this:
-- [ ] fix re-route when input invalid things to /new
+- [ ] add user feedback for back entries when creating new submissions
 - [ ] finish old test that didn't finish (feature testing)